-The Fours Head has a capacity of 450 crews.
+The Fours Head has a capacity of 450 crews when run over the full Championship Course (limit for 2020 over the shortened course TBA).
 Entries are invited in Open and Women’s Quad Sculls, Coxless Fours and Coxed Fours in the following four categories (24 events in total):

 Please note that these categories will NOT be further subdivided into bands.

 CHAMPIONSHIP: Open to crews from any registered British or overseas club or institution (including academic and school clubs, and composites).

 Senior crews must enter Championship if they contain crew members who have competed (in either rowing or sculling) within the last THREE years at any of the following events: